To excel in post-production, you need to learn how to edit, color grade and sound design, etc. That is one thing.

 DaVinci Resolve can definitely do animation.
 It supports keyframing, which can animate videos, text, images, etc., and has a full-blown compositing tool called Fusion which supports motion graphics, 2d/3d compositing, visual effects, and animation.
 You can create cinematic visual effects and animation for free inside DaVinci Resolve.

-Fusion can intimidate a total beginner (as like any other visual effects tool), but you can slowly make your way through it (keep on reading – I will show you the best way to get started on it without feeling intimidated).
+Fusion can intimidate a total beginner (as with any other visual effects tool), but you can slowly make your way through it (keep on reading – I will show you the best way to get started on it without feeling intimidated).

 Can I Do Animation Inside “Edit”/”Cut” Pages of Resolve Without Using Fusion?